West Beach, South Australia

 West Beach is a seaside suburb of Adelaide, South Australia.
-It is located in both the City of Charles Sturt and the City of West Torrens.
+It is located predominantly within the City of West Torrens, with the remainder in the City of Charles Sturt; the latter council area contains most of the suburb's residential land.

 History

 West Beach was first laid out in 1929 by Sir Lancelot Stirling, Sir Frank Moulden and Arnold M. Moulden, as trustees of 'The Settled Estates of F.J. and P.J.
 Gray'.

 This estate which in future will be known as "West Beach" at present consists of high undulating sandhills.
 The party inspected the work accomplished.
 This comprised the continuance to the sea, the distance of about a mile, of the Richmond Road, which previously stopped at the Tapley's Hill Road; the grading and topdressing of the sandhills, involving the removal of 200,000 tons of sand, and the building of an esplanade and three roads connecting it with Military Road, which was raised 8 feet and remade.
 The whole of the work was carried out under the order of the Supreme Court and the town was laid out under the approval of the town planner (Mr W. Scott Griffiths)....

 West Beach Post Office opened on 5 May 1959 and closed in March 1982.
 In July 1982 West Beach North office (open since 1964) was renamed West Beach.

 Marineland was an iconic South Australian marine park, located in West Beach from 1969 until its closure in 1988.
 The popular marine park was where Mr. Percival, the Australian Pelican, who was noted for his starring role in the Australian Movie Storm Boy was born and lived.